microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-category-and-tags-for-tool.md

 ## Tool with category and tags shown in VS Code extension
 ### Tool with category and tags shown in tools tree
-Follow [steps](create-and-use-tool-package.md#use-your-tool-from-vscode-extension) to use your tool from VS Code extension.
-Your tool will display with category and tags:
+Follow the [steps](create-and-use-tool-package.md#use-your-tool-from-vscode-extension) to use your tool via the VS Code extension.
+Your tool will be displayed along with its category and tags:
 ![category_and_tags_in_extension](../../media/how-to-guides/develop-a-tool/category_and_tags_in_extension.png)

 ### Tool with category and tags shown in tool list
-You can see your tools with category and tags when clicking `More` in the visual editor:
+By clicking `More` in the visual editor, you can view your tools along with their category and tags:
 ![category_and_tags_in_tool_list](../../media/how-to-guides/develop-a-tool/category_and_tags_in_tool_list.png)
-Additionally, you can filter tools by tags:
+Furthermore, you have the option to filter tools based on tags:
 ![filter_tools_by_tag](../../media/how-to-guides/develop-a-tool/filter_tools_by_tag.png)